gajus/eslint-plugin-jsdoc/.README/README.md

 ## Settings

+### Allow `@private` to disable rules for that comment block

+- `settings.jsdoc.allowPrivate` - Disables all rules for the comment block on which it occurs.

+### Exempting empty functions from `require-jsdoc`

+- `settings.jsdoc.exemptEmptyFunctions` - Will not report missing jsdoc blocks
+  above functions/methods with no parameters or return values (intended where variable names are sufficient for themselves as documentation).

 ### Alias Preference

 Use `settings.jsdoc.tagNamePreference` to configure a preferred alias name for a JSDoc tag.
 The format of the configuration is: `<primary tag name>: <preferred alias name>`, e.g.